cdfa/react-turn-reveal/CONTRIBUTING.md

 # Contributing

+## Setup
+If you have [direnv](direnv.net/) and [nix](https://nixos.org/) installed, all you have to do is `cd` into the directory where you clones the repository!

+Otherwise, look at `shell.nix` and `nix/dev-dependencies.nix` for development dependencies and any setup you might want to do.
+Note that you don't need a the linter/formatter if you don't need to edit a file for which is used.

 ## Developing in the docs

 This project uses [docz](https://www.docz.site) for documentation generation, but this is also where you can